DevExpress-Examples/how-to-create-a-slide-view-and-populate-it-with-data-e4648/Readme.md

 - Present detailed information for each data item in a focused, one-at-a-time format.
 - Create a modern, user friendly interface with swipe-style navigation.
-- Customize how each item and its header appear using flexible templates.

 ## Implementation Details

 ### Data Structure

-The data source contains a list of `Employee` objects.
-Each item exposes properties such as `FullName`, `Photo`, `JobTitle`, `EmailAddress`, and `City`.
-Images are stored as byte arrays and converted to `BitmapImage` objects at runtime.
+The data source contains a list of `Employee` objects, which is exposed by the `EmployeesData` view model through the `DataSource` property.
+The `Employee` class exposes employee-related properties (such as `FullName`, `Photo`, `JobTitle`, `EmailAddress`, and `City`).
+Images are stored as byte arrays and converted to BitmapImage objects at runtime.

 ```csharp
 public class Employee {